 Get them excited, pump them up, wax lyrical on their future prospects, and ask them questions.
 Look at where you’ve come from, the progress you’ve made, and what you’ve got to look forward to on the curriculum and calendar.

-1.2.
-Context is everything
+1.2 Context is everything

-It can be incredibly hard to remain motivated to study when you have no idea how you might apply the knowledge you’re being taught in the real world.
 I can’t tell you how many times high school math drove me to the brink of an existential crisis: why am I learning this?
 What does it mean?
 Who am I?

-1.4.
-Target the cool kids
+1.3 Target the cool kids

 For example, if you’re using Brainscape's flashcard platform, you might nominate one of the cool kids to make the first deck of flashcards, which they can then share with all the other students in your collaborative class sandbox.
 And since they have social status, the other kids will probably follow suit with enthusiasm.

-Even if you and/or your TA make all the flashcards for your students, you can leverage one of Brainscape’s other cool features, the competitive leaderboard, to create some gentle social pressure.
+Even if you and/or your TA make all the flashcards for your students, you can leverage one of Brainscape’s other cool features, the competitive leaderboard, to create social pressure.
 These optional lists display, in order of performance, the students who are the most dedicated to learning, as measured by the number of flashcards they’ve studied and their percentage mastery of a subject.

-1.5.
-Motivate your students through incentives
+1.4 Motivate your students through incentives

 For example: